Graphene: Hope or Hype

 But as silicon and graphene continue to battle it out, is there a usurper in the wings?
 Could coal, the bad boy of the sustainability movement, be the low-cost answer for the electronics and solar power industries?

 Jeffrey Grossman, professor at the Department of Materials Science and Engineering at MIT, certainly seems to think that we’ve been looking at coal all wrong.
 “When you look at coal as a material, and not just as something to burn, the chemistry is extremely rich,” says Grossman.

 To do this, the coal is crushed into powder, put in a solution and then deposited as a thin film, the use of which will be explored for solar cells, batteries and other electronic devices.
 Much of the expense associated with chip-grade silicon or graphene is in the purification of the materials.

 Coal mining companies are currently out of favour: bankruptcies in the sector, natural gas favoured over coal, and the environmentalists on global warming.

 But could coal stage a comeback as the saviour of the electronics industry - either as graphene or as simple coal?

 Perhaps the true value of coal has still to be realised.

 Article for information only.
 All content is created and published by CdR Capital SA.
 The views and opinions expressed in this article are those of the author(s).
 Information on this website is only directed at professional, institutional or qualified investors and is not suitable for retail investors.
 None of the material contained on this website is intended to constitute an offer to sell, or an invitation or solicitation of an offer to buy any product or service.
 Nothing in this website, or article, should be construed as investment, tax, legal or other advice.

 When President Trump tweeted about his bid to buy Greenland it was not fake news but about smartphones and electric cars.
-China wants to weaponise rare earths and the world needs them for rechargeable batteries, catalytic converters and wind turbines, who will dominate this market?
+The world needs rare earths for rechargeable batteries, catalytic converters and wind turbines, who will dominate this market?